nthdimtech/nthdimtech-site/content/signet/downloads.md

 ## Source Code

 The Signet firmware and client are released under the [GPLv3](https://www.gnu.org/licenses/gpl.txt) license.
 You can find all Signet sources from the [Nth Dimension github page](https://www.github.com/nthdimtech).
-You can also download the [latest source archive](https://nthdimtech.com/downloads/signet-releases/sources/signet-desktop-client-0.9.8.1.tar.bz2) if you want to build the latest release or browse [past source archives](https://nthdimtech.com/downloads/signet-releases/sources/) to build an earier version.
+You can also download the [latest source archive](https://nthdimtech.com/downloads/signet-releases/sources/signet-desktop-client-0.9.8.1.tar.bz2) for the client if you want to build the latest client release.
+You can also browse [past source archives](https://nthdimtech.com/downloads/signet-releases/sources/) to build an earier version.